MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-transformation-objects/create-a-transformation-object.md

 ## Create a transformation object

-In this workflow sample, you want to create a `"Last year’s"` transformation object under the My Personal Objects/My Objects (MSTR User/My Objects) folder in the Strategy Tutorial project.
+In this workflow sample, you want to create a `"Last year’s"` transformation object under the My Personal Objects/My Objects (MSTR User/My Objects) folder in the MicroStrategy Tutorial project.
 The folder object ID is `9B25D45A4834A213A70C10B1703D4A77`.
 The project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 :::info